BreakNian/BreakNian/README.md

 - Gmail： [suinian666@gmail.com](mailto:suinian666@gmail.com)

 - Give me money： [Payment Code](https://www.nianbroken.top/money_receiving_QR_code)

 ------

-## Requirements for future girlfriend
+**Requirements for future girlfriend:**

-- Sweet looking with a superb IQ.
+- Sweet and cute appearance, exceptional intelligence.
-- Master any one of the programming languages, familiar with the mainstream framework development, have project experience.
+- Proficient in any of the programming languages "Python, C++, Java, Kotlin", familiar with mainstream framework development, with project experience.
-- Familiar with information security and penetration testing, proficient in Linux and Windows, mastering common penetration testing tools (sqlmap, Burp Suite, Nmap), and understanding PTES and ATT&CK penetration methodologies.
+- Familiar with information security and penetration testing, skilled in using Linux and Windows, proficient in common penetration testing tools (sqlmap, Burp Suite, Nmap), understanding of PTES and ATT&CK penetration methodologies.
-- Familiar with php or Java code auditing, understanding MVC architecture, familiar with the security issues that exist in mainstream frameworks.
+- Familiar with PHP or Java code auditing, understanding of MVC architecture, knowledgeable about security issues in mainstream frameworks.
-- Familiar with intranet penetration, skilled in understanding and using Metasploit and Cobalt strike, skilled in dual system privilege escalation and lateral movement.
+- Proficient in internal network penetration, proficient in understanding and using Metasploit and Cobalt Strike, skilled in privilege escalation and lateral movement.
-- Previous experience in APT attack and defense, and understanding of mainstream APT attack methods.
+- Experience in APT attack and defense, understanding of mainstream APT attack methods.

-**Pluses**:
+**Bonus points:**

-- No long nails.
+- High ranking on vulnerability platforms.
-- Know how to flash.
+- Published articles with high likes or favorites in major security communities.
-- Passionate about learning and good at communication.
+- Passion for learning, good communication skills.
-- Had a ranking in the vulnerability platform.
+- Proficiency in binary reverse engineering.
-- Has posted articles in major security communities.
+- Experience in Capture The Flag (CTF) competitions.
-- Know how to reverse binary.
+- Does not keep long fingernails.
-- Have CTF experience.
+- Familiar with methods of rooting phones or other devices.
-- TK ee
+- Has a "tickle" sexual preference and "ee" attribute.